-Missionaries met Bill at the small military airport in Port-au-Prince.
-Within a few minutes they arrived at the mission compound.
-The next morning, scores of people began arriving to ask for food.
-They were the poor people of Haiti.
+The missionaries met Bill at the small military airport in Port-au-Prince.
+Within a short while they arrived at the missionaries’ compound.
+The next morning, scores of Haitians began arriving to ask for food.
+They were the poorest people of that area.
 Bill had never seen such poverty.
 On Sunday, Bill went with the missionaries to hold a church service in the mountains.
 It was the first time that Bill had the opportunity to preach the Gospel to people in Haiti.
 It was this experience the Lord used to plant the seed for full–time service in Haiti.